-4 (Optional) If you want to retrieve the Jira configuration now stored in Certify, run the Jira executable in GET_CONFIG mode to retrieve the configuration.
+5 If you want to retrieve the Jira configuration that is now stored in Certify, run the executable with the GET_CONFIG mode to retrieve the configuration.
+This step is optional.

 ...Worksoft\Certify\Client\JiraIntegration.exe GET_CONFIG c:\temp\JiraTemplate.xml